WildElder: A Chinese Elderly Speech Dataset from the Wild with Fine-Grained Manual Annotations: Dataset Description

 \subsubsection{Data Processing and Annotation}

-The raw audio–video materials are manually segmented into utterance-level clips according to sentence boundaries and speaker turns.
-Segments that involve non-elderly speakers, excessive background music, overlapping speech, or severe distortion are removed.
-Each valid utterance is transcribed into orthographic Chinese characters.
-Annotators also provide metadata, including speaker age group (estimated from visual and auditory cues), gender, and accent strength.
-This procedure ensures that the dataset preserves only high-quality elderly speech while offering demographic and linguistic information for fine-grained analysis.
+The raw audio--video materials are manually segmented into utterance-level clips based on sentence boundaries and speaker turns.
+We remove segments containing non-elderly speakers, excessive background music, overlapping speech, or severe acoustic distortions to retain intelligible elderly speech.

+Each retained utterance is transcribed into orthographic Chinese characters under a unified protocol.
+We preserve natural disfluencies such as repetitions/stuttering, avoid pronunciation normalization for accented speech, standardize numbers (including decimals and digit strings) into Chinese uppercase numerals, and write alphabetic characters in uppercase ASCII.
+Clips shorter than three Chinese characters are excluded.

+Annotators additionally provide metadata including speaker age group, gender, and accent strength.
+Age group is estimated by triangulating external contextual cues (e.g., title/description, on-screen text, self-introductions, and uploader/channel profile) with visual and auditory evidence.
+Ambiguous cases are flagged for secondary review.
+Accent strength is annotated following the rubric in Table~\ref{tab:accent_strength}.